shakhawathossain07/Voice-Assistance-Mehris-Code-in-Place-Final-Project-2024/README.md

 iii) write text XD
 iv) search for something on Google :o

 I named it Mehris.
-Inspired by the name of Chris and Mehran (ris+Meh= Mehris) Special thanks to the Code In Place 2024 team for the inspiration and guidance and Jhankar Mahbub for the project idea.
+Inspired by the name of Chris and Mehran (ris+Meh= Mehris).

+Special thanks to the Code In Place 2024 team for the inspiration and guidance and Jhankar Mahbub for the project idea.